 The most common question asked by couples just starting out on their enforced chastity journey is this:

-…as long as you observe proper hygiene and safety measures, of course!
+Is it safe to lock a man's cock long term?
+The answer is ABSOLUTELY! as long as you observe proper hygiene and safety measures, of course!

 In this article, we’ll go over how to keep your device clean and your cock healthy for a safe, enjoyable permanent chastity experience!